Blockyheadman/public-monoliths-mod/README.md

 Hey! if you feel adventurous today, copy the workspace here and customize the mod to what **you** want.
 After all, I did put this on [GiHub](https://github.com/)

-### NOTE: This is a repo for remote workspace on mcreator 2021.3.
+### NOTE: This is a repo for remote workspace on MCreator 2021.3.
 I won't be accepting any pull requests here. :(